-Recall that places, that MySQL table you imported earlier, is currently empty.
+Next, recall that places, that MySQL table you imported earlier, is currently empty.
 The data that needs to be in it, meanwhile, is in US.txt.

 Write, in import, a command-line script in PHP that accepts as a command-line argument the path to a file (which can be assumed to be formatted like US.txt) that iterates over the file's lines, inserting each as new row in places.
 We leave the overall design of this script to you, but be sure to perform rigorous error-checking, leveraging file\exists, is\readable, and/or similar.
-Odds are you'll find fopen, fgetcsv, and fclose of particular help, along with query from functions.php.
+Odds are you'll find fopen, fgetcsv, and fclose of particular help, along with CS50::query from CS50's PHP library.
 Note that fgetcsv takes an optional third argument that allows you to override the default delimiter from a comma to something else.